gimesketvirtadieni/slimplexor/README.md

   }
 }

-# Following lines define SlimPlexor as a defult device
+# Following lines define SlimPlexor as a default device
 pcm.!default {
   type slimplexor
 }

-# Following lines are a backup for regular default device
+# Following lines are a backup for regular default device (can be used to disable SlimPlexor)
 #pcm.!default {
 #  type hw
 #  card 0